balena-os/balena-supervisor/docs/debugging-supervisor.md

 This:

 - Stops the Supervisor (and the timer that will attempt to restart it).
-- Removes all current services containers (including the Supervisor).
+- Removes all current service containers, including the Supervisor.
 - Removes the Supervisor database.
   (If for some reason the images also need to be removed, run `balena rmi -f $(balena images -q)` which will remove all images _including_